johnpcarter/WxPackageManager/README.md

 To allow JWT token authentication, configure your JWT settings via Security -> JWT in the IS/MSR admin portal

-Click on 'Trusted issuers' and then 'Add Issuer', specify the value 'SoftwareAG' Then click on 'Return to JWT', followed by 'Issuer Configuration'.
+Click on 'Trusted issuers' and then 'Add Issuer', specify the value 'wM' Then click on 'Return to JWT', followed by 'Issuer Configuration'.
 On this page click 'Add Issuer Certificate Mapping'.

-Choose the issuer 'SoftwareAG' and then either the trust store alias 'wm_packages_manager' or 'DEFAULT_IS_TRUSTSTORE' depennding on the configuration you chose in the previous section.
+Choose the issuer 'wM' and then either the trust store alias 'wm_packages_manager' or 'DEFAULT_IS_TRUSTSTORE' depending on the configuration you chose in the previous section.
 The certificate alias will be whatever is presented in the drop down.

 # Database setup